-(xiv) OSST Trust to Have Beneficiary as Deemed Owner of Grantor Trust.
+(xiv) QSST Trust to Have Beneficiary as Deemed Owner of Grantor Trust.
 One reason for using a QSST is if the beneficiary wishes to be the deemed owner of the grantor trust.
 For example, if the surviving spouse is the deemed owner of a classic credit shelter trust the surviving spouse's payment of the trust's income taxes can result in faster accumulation of assets in the credit shelter trust.
 Structuring a testamentary credit shelter trust as a grantor trust as to the surviving spouse can be difficult.
 One approach is to use a QSST.
 The credit shelter trust created at the first spouse's death and the surviving spouse might contribute assets to an S corporation in return for voting and non-voting interests.
-The surviving spouse, as the sole beneficiary of the credit shelter trust to be treated as a grantor trust as to the spouse with respect to the S corporation stock in the trust. §1361(d)(1)(B); Reg. §1.1361-1(j)(8).
-(After making the QSST election, all of the credit shelter trust income would have to be distribute annually to the surviving spouse - but the S corporation does not have to distribute all of its income.)
+The surviving spouse, as the sole beneficiary of the credit shelter trust, would make the QSST election for the trust, which causes the credit shelter trust to be treated as a grantor trust as to the spouse with respect to the S corporation stock in the trust. §1361(d)(1)(B); Reg. §1.1361-1(j)(8).
+(After making the QSST election, all of the credit shelter trust income would have to be distributed annually to the surviving spouse - but the S corporation does not have to distribute all of its income.)